Tutorials

 Cellular Internet Connection

-The Sixfab Base HAT is a bridge between the mini PCIe module and Linux based Single Board Computer (SBC) such as Raspberry Pi.
-To provide internet to Raspberry Pi, the user guides provided by the mini PCI module manufacturer must be followed.
-For the ease, we have prepared tutorials based on these user guides so that you can create an internet connection quickly.
+The Sixfab Base HAT acts as a bridge between a mini PCIe cellular module and a Linux-based Single Board Computer (SBC) such as Raspberry Pi.
+To establish an internet connection, the usage guidelines provided by the mini PCIe module manufacturer must be followed.
+For convenience, a set of tutorials has been prepared based on these official user guides to simplify and accelerate the connection setup process.

 ECM

-The ECM (Ethernet Control Model) protocol is used for exchanging Ethernet-framed data between the mini PCIe module and host.
-The USB bridge appears as a regular network interface on both sides, transporting Ethernet frames.
+ECM (Ethernet Control Model) is a protocol used for exchanging Ethernet-framed data between the mini PCIe module and the host system.
+In this mode, the USB bridge appears as a standard network interface on both ends and transports Ethernet frames directly.

 QMI